Moseley Wanderers: Why were Moseley at the Olympics?

 A rugby football match was played today at the Velodrome Municipal at Vincennes between Moseley Wanderers and a team representing the full strength of France.
 A crowd of 10,000 persons was present.
 The French team held the advantage from the first and ultimately gained victory by 27 points to 8.
 The defeat of the Moseley team which was a strong one may be attributed partly to the fatigue of the journey.
 They only arrived in Paris this morning and have to leave again this evening. – Reuters.

-Neither of the reports mention the Olympics with the Evening Gazette reporting on the English Union rather than British team and it is unclear whether the players even realized they were competing in the Olympics.
+Neither of the reports mention the Olympics with the Evening Gazette reporting on the English Union rather than British team and it is unclear whether the players even realized they were competing in the Olympic Games.
 However it is clear that fatigue was probably a major contributor to the defeat.
 At least five of the players are believed to have played for their respective clubs, in England, the day before the game.
 For example, it is recorded that Clement Deykin represented the Midland Counties on the 24 October, Moseley on 27 October, made the trip to Paris overnight, and then played for the Wanderers the next day.

+Nevertheless, Tous les Sports, the official organ of the USFSA, provides in its edition of October 27, 1900 a detailed explanation: The match was difficult to organize.
+The USFSA had to reach out to a former Stade Français teammate, Whittindale, who was now in Birmingham, to arrange for the famous Moseley FC team to come to Paris.
+The negotiations were lengthy and challenging.
+Eventually, they managed to overcome all obstacles, though with one caveat: they would not be getting Moseley's complete first team.
+Instead, the team arriving from Birmingham under the name "Moseley Wanderers" was still expected to be formidable enough to promise a magnificent match.